- "Malkuth (1)"

 Volume 3: Angel

-He tried to respond, but by mere chance his wings were blocking his view, allowing me to seize the round gun from him.
-The firearm was surprisingly light.
-I pointed it at him before he could regain his balance.
+He tried to put up a fight, but luckily the feathers obscured his vision and I wrenched the round gun from his grasp.
+It was surprisingly light.
+I aimed the gun at him before he could regain his footing.

-He glared at me while holding his bloody arm.
+He glowered at me as he clutched his bleeding arm.

-I set Ruby’s corpse down on the ground, before standing up and turning my back.
+I set Ruby’s remains down on the floor and turned away.

 Ruby had died to protect this.